iandersi/steam-app-coldfusion/README.md

 Application that uses the Steam API.
-The user can enter a Steam ID, if the ID is valid the app will display the username and avatar, and list all games and playtime for that account.
+The user can enter a Steam vanity ID, if the vanity ID is valid the app will display the username and avatar, and list all games and playtime for that account.

 ![](Screenshot_1.png)